shkholikov/Oxford-3000/README.md

-# 📖 Exford 3000 Wordlist
+# 📖 Oxford 3000 Wordlist

 ### 🧐 What is Oxford 3000 wordlist?
 If you know 2500-3000 words, you will be able to understand 80% of the language used in business and everyday communication.
 The remaining 20% can be inferred from context.
 That’s why it’s important to know the most commonly used words to speed up your language learning journey and to become fluent faster.
 Oxford composed a list of 3000 most common words in the English language that are necessary to know in order to communicate fluently.
 By the way, to reach the Upper-Intermediate level, you need to learn at least 3000 words!